 Here are some examples of foods that contain L-theanine:

-- Black tea: Black tea also contains L-theanine, although levels are generally lower than in green tea.
+- Black tea: Black tea also contains L-theanine, although the levels are generally lower than in green tea.

 Side effects of L-theanine